jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

   > All the real motion picture people have always made family pictures.
 But the downbeats and the so-called intelligentsia got in when the government stupidly split up the production companies and the theaters.
 The old giants like Mayer, Thalberg, even Harry Cohn, despite the fact that personally I couldn't stand him—were good for this industry.
 Now the goddamned stock manipulators have taken over.
 They don't know a goddamned thing about making movies.
 They make something dirty, and it makes money, and they say, 'Jesus, let's make one a little dirtier, maybe it'll make more money.'
 And now even the bankers are getting their noses into it

-As all this was happening, the entertainment industry tried to ban VCRs.
-That case was started because the industry didn't want customers to "time-shift" and watch shows on-demand.
-After the industry lost by one vote on the Supreme Court, the public (of course) kept buying videotapes.
+As the entertainment industry was taken over by strict businessmen, they tried to ban VCRs.
+The industry didn't want its customers to "time-shift" and watch shows on-demand.
+After the public won by one vote on the Supreme Court, the public (of course) kept buying videotapes.

 Enter Blockbuster.

 Blockbuster rose to VHS rental dominance by using bar-codes to monitor its videos.
-Other rental companies were still using paper records.
-Bar codes let Blockbuster move around its videos based on daily demand, and be organized enough to charge highly profitable late-fees.
+While other rental companies were still using paper records, bar codes let Blockbuster move around its videos based on daily demand.
+And, being timely meant the company could charge lots of highly profitable late-fees.

 In fact, VHS rental business was so good Hollywood changed its business plan.
-Starting in the earlty 1990s they began to use movie theatres as a hype machine, to pump up their more profitable movie rental business.
+Starting in the earlty 1990s the entertainment industry began to use movie theatres as a hype machine to pump up their more profitable movie rental business.
 That's why a high "opening weekend" became so important.
-Movie distributors wanted to give their titles a "must see" status when it came out to rent, or better yet, buy.
+Movie distributors wanted to give their titles a "must see" status when it came out to rent, or better yet, buy their movies.

 Then came DVDs and flatscreen televisions (1999).

 Hollywood's businessman were gleeful.
 As the public crazed over home theatres, they bought billions of DVDs to watch their stories at home on-demand.
 DVDs were so popular that many theatre chains—despite jacked-up popcorn prices—went bankrupt in the 1990s.
-Hollywood didn't care; they kept making spectacular and raunchy franchises and remakes to sell more DVDs.
+You see, theatres didn't get any DVD revenue.
+But, Hollywood didn't care; they kept making spectacular and raunchy franchises and remakes to sell more DVDs.

 The public kept buying more.
 We loved watching movies on demand.

 The movie industry took credit for the surge in business.
 They hosted more lavish Emmy, Golden Globes, and Oscar award shows.
-But while the audience seemed happy with the dark majic of movie blockbusters, there was more behind the story.
+But while the audience seemed happy with movie blockbusters, there was more behind the story.

 Fundamentally speaking, movie theatres and home theatres are both technological gates.
-A customer still needs to drive to a DVD, like they do to a theatre.
-And here was the sweet spot of the Industrial Age powers.
+A customer still needs to drive to Blockbuster, like they do to a theatre.
+The DVD was the sweet spot for the Industrial Age powers.
 With the DVD, the industry could use digital technology to lower the costs of mass-production, while still charging premium prices required for a physical product.

 Just like the bureaucracy of the medical and insurance system, the movie industry businessmen used Internet Age technology to its own benefit, instead of the customers.